essif-lab/framework/docs/terms/pattern-jurisdiction.md

 ---
 id: pattern-jurisdiction
-title: "Pattern: Jurisdictions (Scope: eSSIF-Lab)"
+title: "Pattern: Jurisdiction (Scope: eSSIF-Lab)"
 scopeid: essifLab
 type: pattern
-typeid: jurisdictions
+typeid: jurisdiction
 stage: draft
-hoverText: "jurisdiction pattern - popuptext t.b.d."
+hoverText: "The jurisdiction pattern captures the concepts and relations that explain what a generic jurisdiction consists of, and relates it to parties and legal entities."
 ---

+import useBaseUrl from '@docusaurus/useBaseUrl';

 ## Purpose
 <!-- Concisely describe what can you do with the pattern that is (at least) harder if you didn't have it. -->